lorenzofox3/Smart-Table/readme.md

 The easiest way is to run `bower install angular-smart-table`, then you just have to add the script and register the module `smart-table` to you application.

+You can also install using NPM `npm install angular-smart-table`, so you can use with browserify or webpack

 ## Test

 Run `npm install` after you have installed the dependencies (`npm install` and `bower install`).